 an IBM Faculty Development Award, a Jacob Wallenberg Scholarship,

-and the TMS EMPMD Distinguished Scientist Award of 2010.
+and won the TMS EMPMD Distinguished Scientist Award in 2010.

 He consulted for an electronics testing company, Everett Charles Technologies,